amrllkmn/TLDList/README.md

 # TLDList
-A coursework for Systems Programming
+A coursework for Systems Programming (H)

 ## Description
 Given a start date, an end date, and one or more log files, the program is to determine the percentage of access from each TLD during that period, outputting the final percentages on standard output.

+The implementation isn't safe from memory leaks, however.
+But then, overall a workable solution.